 Safety Places to Visit in Argentina

-Cordoba is a great student city with lots of young travellers from all over the world.
-You’ll find the massive university of Cordoba here, as well as stunning architecture and loads of culture and history.
-The city is not as big as Buneos Aires and the crime rate is significantly lower, which makes it one of the safest places in Argentina.
+- Cordoba – Cordoba has lots of young travellers from all over the world.
+The city is not as big as Buenos Aires and the crime rate is significantly lower, which makes it one of the safest places in Argentina.

-Although most people would disagree, Buenos Aires definitely counts as one of the safest cities in Argentina as well.
-It’s a 12mil people city and a very modern place compared to other areas in the country.
-There are a few areas (which we will cover later) that you should avoid, but overall, Buenos Aires is pretty safe and offers great opportunities for travellers looking for work or expats trying to grow their business.
+- Buenos Aires – Although most people would disagree, Buenos Aires counts as one of the safest cities in Argentina as well.
+Why?
+With a population of 15 million people, most people live their day-to-day lives unscathed.
+The city is a very modern place compared to other areas in the country.
+There are a few areas (which we will cover later) that you should avoid, but overall, Buenos Aires is pretty safe and offers great opportunities for travellers.

-This stunning northern town is for the more laid back travellers that want to enjoy lots of safety and culture.
-Staying here means getting to know the Argentine gaucho (outback) culture.
-Locals are known to be incredibly friendly.
+- Salta – This stunning northern town is for the more laid-back travellers that want to enjoy lots of safety and culture.
+Locals are incredibly friendly.
 It’s also a charming place for couples or families that want to escape the busy capital city without having to give up too much modern infrastructure.

 Places to Avoid in Argentina